 We’re pretty sure it’s been proven statistically impossible not to love Busy Philipps — mom, actor and badass, from our ‘90s teen dreams to today.
-I mean, just in 2018, she’s launched a new talk show, published a memoir, gotten her first-ever tattoo — what else could she possibly fit in before the year ends?
+I mean, in the past few years she launched (and said goodbye in scorched-earth style to) a talk show, published her memoir, got her first-ever tattoo, helped moms in need thanks to her partnerships with Tiny Prints and Baby2Baby, launched the “You Know Me” movement promoting abortion rights, and testified before Congress, NBD.
+What else could she possibly have on the docket?
+A lot, actually.

 We caught up with Philipps to chat about tween parenting, mom guilt, the Hollywood moms support group (JK, that doesn’t exist) and whether she would ever do a ’90s TV reboot for one of those infamous shows.

-SK: Who’s been your favorite guest so far (or are you not supposed to pick favorites)?
+SK: We were such fans of your talk show, RIP.
+Who was your favorite guest (or are you not supposed to pick favorites)?

 BP: Too many!
 Julia Roberts was incredible — Kristen Bell, Mindy Kaling — just getting the opportunity to talk with people I’ve known as an actor for 20 years but being on the other side of that and asking things I want to know about.
-Oliver Hudson was on the show last night — we did our first movie together when we were 19.
+Oliver Hudson was on the show…we did our first movie together when we were 19.
 And getting to meet people like David Alan Grier, it’s been amazing.

 SK: Those fellow-actor moms you mentioned — Julia Roberts, Kristen Bell, Mindy Kaling — do you ever turn to them for parenting advice?
 I always imagine you all in some sort of Hollywood moms support group, hanging out and sharing tactics for raising kids in the limelight.